 The Northrop F-5 is a supersonic light fighter jet that was designed in the 1950's.The F-5 cost less to produce and operate that similar fighter jets of that era (i.e., McDonnell Douglass F-4 Phantom).
 The F-5 originally entered service in the 1960's.
 During the cold War, over 800 F-5 were produced for US Allies, however the US Air Force did not have a need for the light fighter aircraft.
 The US Air Force did eventually purchase over 1200 of Northrop's T-38 Talon trainer aircraft, which was based on the Northrop's F-5 design.

 This Aviation Caricature is of a Dutch Air Force.
 The signed, original, limited edition print, is 11" x 17" and is signed by Caricaturist, Michael Hopkins

+This is not the original drawing.
+This is a color print of the original drawing.
 Michael's original drawing is based on the Dutch Air Force NF-5.
 The original drawing was created on 11' x 14" Canson Drawing Paper, with Faber Castell Pitt Artist Pens, with a slight wash.
-The original is black and white and can be purchased by contacting Michael at email@example.com
+The original is black and white and can be purchased bon this site as well.

 *Please allow two weeks for shipping and handling on all orders.

 Born and raised in Renton, Washington, Michael Hopkins grew up surrounded the beauty of the Pacific Northwest and aviation history.
 At an early age, Michael art was inspired by the likes of, Al Hirschfeld, Chuck Jones and Seattle Post Intelligencer Cartoonist, Bob McCausland and of course, aviation.